Lrozzy/1P1Qm_fork/README.md

 In this repository, we use Hydra for managing parameters, and WandB for experiment tracking.

-Assuming that your config YAML file is placed in the directory `$HYDRA_CONF`, and has the name config.yaml, you may start training as:
+Assuming that your config YAML file is placed in the directory `$HYDRA_CONF`, and has the name `config.yaml`, you can start training by running:
-To train the autoencoder:

     python3 train.py --config-path $HYDRA_CONF --config-name config

 The example above can be run on multiple cores by setting the `lightning.kokkos` device in your configuration YAML.
 In addition, set the values of the `OMP_PROC_BIND` and `OMP_NUM_THREADS` environment variables **before** you run the python script.